 The times they are a-changing.
 Back in the late 90’s we wrote a few op-eds about how for wine to reach more customers it had to break out of the glass bottle closed with a cork or stopper.
 Since then Tincknell & Tincknell has been working with companies to bring wine forth in all sorts of new, alternative, innovative, creative packaging.
 As noted before here, we helped Black Box – the first fine wine 3-L boxed wine in the U.S. – along with many smaller companies that have given it the go.
-Some of those efforts succeeded (Black Box, obviously), others provided the ground work for later success (Blackburn, launched by Delicato Family Vineyards, who are leaders in fine wine 3-L boxed wines with their Bota Box wines), and others that made a valiant go, were ahead of their time, and are fondly remembered by their fans (and us).
+Some of those efforts succeeded (Black Box, obviously), others provided the ground work for later success (Blackburn, launched by Delicato Family Vineyards, are now leaders in fine wine 3-L boxed wines with their Bota Box wines), and others that made a valiant go, were ahead of their time, and are fondly remembered by their fans (and us).

 T&T are still helping to get boxed wines started, and interest remains high in the package from both consumers and wineries.
 Sales of 3-L boxed wines were up 19% in 2010, and 16% in 2011 – pretty impressive.
 There is still plenty of room for more 3-L boxed wine brands.